nwolff/nwolff.github.com/urban-data-challenge/preprocessing/README.md

 Requires pandas from pip (not from apt):

-'sudo pip install pandas'
+'sudo pip install -U pandas'